MaartenMarsman/bgms/README.md

 mutually singular distributions (Gottardo and Raftery 2008) in a Gibbs sampler.
 The goal is to provide these tools for Markov Random Field (MRF) models for a wide range of variable types in the
-<strong>bgms</strong> package, but it currently provides tools for
+<strong>bgms</strong> package, and it currently provides them for
 analyzing networks of binary and/or ordinal variables (Marsman and Haslbeck 2023).

 ## Why use Markov Random Fields?

-Multivariate analysis using graphical models has received much attention in the recent psychological and psychometric literature Contreras et al.
+Multivariate analysis using graphical models has received much attention in the recent psychological and psychometric literature (Robinaugh et al. 2020; Marsman and Rhemtulla 2022; Steinley 2021; Contreras et al.
-(2019).
+2019).
 Most of these graphical models are Markov Random Field (MRF) models, whose graph structure reflects the conditional associations between variables (Kindermann and Snell 1980).
 In these models, a missing edge between two variables in the network implies that these